CEA Tutorial Section 1: Overview of ASHA CE

 What is the ASHA CE Registry?

 The ASHA CE Registry is the only service that tracks ASHA CEUs.
-ASHA CEUs earned are recorded on a transcript that lists all of the continuing education courses the participant has taken through ASHA's network of Approved Continuing Education Providers.
+ASHA CEUs earned are recorded on a transcript listing all continuing education courses the participant took through ASHA's network of Approved Continuing Education Providers.

 Who is eligible to use the CE Registry?